fbpx

 RSA Webinars

-We hold monthly RSA Webinars with guest speakers exploring important topical issues from a rationalist perspective.
+Until mid 2024, we held webinars on a monthly basis, with guest speakers exploring important topical issues from a rationalist perspective.
+However, the webinars are currently on hold until further notice.

-To be the first to be notified of upcoming webinars, subscribe to the RSA Daily or become a member of the RSA.
+To be the first to be notified of any upcoming webinars or other events, subscribe to our RSA Weekly newsletter or become a member of the RSA.

 Coming up next: